Handbook

 Telephone

 Students will be allowed to use the office phone only in cases of emergency.
 Plans for after school need to be made prior to leaving home in the morning.
 Students are responsible for bringing their homework and class projects to school.
 Please do not call the school with messages for students unless it is an emergency.
 Failure to bring books, homework, or other material to school is not considered an emergency.
-In the event of illness, the nurse will call on behalf of your child.
+In the event of illness, the nurse will contact parents/guardians.

 Testing